Here’s why both paid and organic efforts deserve a place in your digital marketing plan.

 You can analyze the same metrics from both campaign types, including but not limited to:

 - Time spent on site

 By using this information and conducting A/B tests, you can figure out which keywords work best and how effectively you’re targeting your buyer persona.
 And, while it’s possible to analyze metrics for each campaign separately, doing it together can give you more valuable and detailed insights.

-Some companies feel tempted to stop their paid search marketing campaigns once they manage to rank high in organic search results.
+Some companies are tempted to stop their paid search marketing campaigns once they achieve impressive organic rankings.
 But even if your website is proudly sitting on page 1 of the SERP, paid ads will always be higher up on the page, increasing your chances of visibility.

 When consumers see the same website on top of the SERP and in the ad, they tend to consider it credible.
 In this case, SEO and PPC complement each other perfectly, with SEO picking up where paid search left off.

 Already overwhelmed?
 Don’t be!
 Our agency has meshed SEO and paid search efforts for businesses of all sizes — let’s talk about how we can make it happen for yours, too.

 Paid search marketing can give an SEO campaign the push it needs since the latter can take several months to show significant results.